castipo/realtek-universal-audio-driver/README.md

 ---------------------------------------
 ## Notice

-If your PC had preinstalled HDA driver with a desktop version (non-UWP) of audio enhancers, UAD will not work with that desktop version of audio enhancer(s).
+If your PC had preinstalled HDA driver with a desktop version (non-UWP) of audio enhancers, UAD will not work with that desktop platform of audio enhancer(s).

 Realtek HD Audio Codec Driver Patcher (A1) by Pihto (DTSi &DLL unlock) do not work on UAD